-Our school is very proud of the creative and rich curriculum which we have created and which is bespoke to meet the needs and interests of our pupils.
+Our school is very proud of the broad and ambitious curriculum which we have created to address the needs and interests of our pupils.
 Our curriculum has been designed to explicitly meet the aims of our school:-

 Achieve Well, Aim High, Have Fun.

-All teachers worked together to create a ‘Whole School Curriculum Map’ to address the statutory requirements of the National Curriculum and the Early Years Foundation Stage curriculum, whilst also including additional content to personalise the curriculum to meet the needs of our pupils and to engage them in their learning.
+Our curriculum address the statutory requirements of the National Curriculum and the Early Years Foundation Stage curriculum.
 It is carefully planned to ensure the progression of knowledge and skills between different year groups.

 Our curriculum strives to prepare pupils for the opportunities, responsibilities and experiences of life in modern day Britain.
 We actively promote fundamental British values whilst also developing mutual respect of different cultures, faiths and beliefs.
 An annual "Proud To Be British" day is held to celebrate life in modern day Great Britain.
 Please click to view our policies on promoting British values and how we prepare children for life in modern day Britain.

 Religious Education is taught throughout the school and is based upon Derby City Council’s Agreed Syllabus for RE.

 Assemblies take place daily and encourage a positive school ethos of tolerance, caring and understanding for all.
 Assemblies are also used to reinforce and develop our school standards.
 Sometimes assemblies include an act of collective worship.
 Assemblies also sometimes focus on our ‘Learning to Learn’ attitudes which are reinforced in classrooms.
 The school has strong links with the Open Centre in Derby and two local churches which further enhance the pupils' knowledge and understanding of different faiths and cultures.